-Orduna added that their location includes an event space that will be used for community events like programs to help felons get back to work, as well as financial literacy classes.
+Orduna added that the location of the Cannabis Place includes an event space that will be used for community events like programs to help felons get back to work and financial literacy classes.

-He further stated they want to have their workers unionized, indicating they want to work with independent cultivators and finance community grants.
+He further stated they want to have their workers unionized.
+Orduna indicated he wanted the Cannabis Place to work with independent cultivators and finance community grants.

 “Your community impact room, is someone allowed in that space under the age of 21?”
 Flanagan asked.

 “It’s separate and apart.
 It has its own bathroom.
 There is a hallway that connects the spaces.
 However, they are access-controlled and restricted,” Orduna said.